Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 ### How to recognise a face in an image using a trained model in OpenCV

-In order to recognise a face in an image, a trained model named **trainer.yml** is required.
+To recognise a face in an image, a trained model named **trainer.yml** is required.
 The face_recognition function takes an image as input and utilises the face_image_recognition function to recognise a face in the image.

 The line **recogniser = cv2.face.LBPHFaceRecognizer_create()** creates
 an instance of the Local Binary Patterns Histograms (LBPH) face